marco-c/autowebcompat/LABELING.md

 #### Couples of images which are not compatible
 #### They are different.
 #### Mark the parts which are logically different.
-> Improper loading of images, missing text, different design, different languages are marked incompatible.
+> For example, improper loading of images, missing text, different design, different languages, different selections, missing bullets or checkboxes and others are marked incompatible.
 ---

 ## Bounding boxes marked as different yet compatible - d